RickCogley/RCC-Hugo2015/content/post/20160318-text-editor-introduction.md

 ## Updates

+* 1 Nov 2016 - Nitrous is closing, so I've removed the link to their service.
 * **27 Mar 2016** - _Vihan Bhargava_ on Google+ pointed out that {{<abbr ASCII>}} is not an encoding.
 Thank you Vihan for pointing this out.
 I was thinking {{<abbr ANSI>}} while typing {{<abbr ASCII>}}.
 But it is more proper to mention an encoding like ISO 8859-1 or Shift JIS, I think.
 Duly edited.

 {{% ack1 %}}